You have read this article downloads /

 StatAttack has designed a compelling series of T-shirts illustrating life expectancy, poverty rates, and other alarming statistics in a handful of African countries.
 Twenty percent of T-shirt proceeds go toward financing the building of an orphanage in Mozambique.
 (Via Brand Appeal.)

-You have read this article help out / shop with the title May 2008.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2008/05/wearable-statistics.html.
+with the title May 2008.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2008/05/wearable-statistics.html.
 Thanks!

 Decorated cups